 Digital assets, including multimedia files (including photos, music, and video), copyrighted materials, and credits in customer-reward or frequent-flier programs, should be part of your estate plan.
-Also include digital assets such as social media accounts and content on sites like Twitter, Instagram, LinkedIn, and Facebook.
+Also include digital assets such as social media accounts and content.

-“It is crucial to discuss assets such as an Instagram account that receives revenue based on followers with an intellectual property attorney to understand the best way to help protect and preserve the value of these assets upon your passing,” Drozdowski says.
+“It is crucial to discuss assets such as a social media account that receives revenue based on followers with an intellectual property attorney to understand the best way to help protect and preserve the value of these assets upon your passing,” Drozdowski says.
 He also recommends speaking to your estate planning attorney, who may suggest adding a fiduciary authority to the will or trust to preserve digital assets upon death.

 At a minimum, having a plan for your digital life after death could help safeguard your estate from fraud, identity theft, or other potential misdeeds.
 “Ensure that you designate a person or entity to manage the account after you are gone and give them the passwords and authority necessary to carry out your wishes — whether that is to continue the account or shut it down.”